 Not sure what size tank you are after?
 Let us know and within one business day, we will help you get a price on the right one.

 Lightweight steel panels and heavy duty galvanizing make Aquamate’s rainwater collection tank shells perfectly suited for water storage.
 Aquamate’s tank panels are covered with a galvanized coating that’s 1.45 ounces per square foot (G145) – the thickest advertised coating on the market.
 By using lightweight thin-gauge steel panels, Aquamate’s rainwater collection tanks have all of the required strength to resist water, snow and seismic loads without the excess material cost.
+Aquamate’s tank walls are protected by a heavy G145 galvanized coating.

 Aquamate’s ‘No Service Costs’ Pro-Rata Warranty leads the industry and is supported by over 30 years of experience choosing the correct materials to survive the toughest conditions.
+By purchasing a Rainwater Collection Tank from Aquamate, you will not need to remember to service your sacrificial anodes every 5 years.
+In fact, you won’t need to service your tank at all for a period of at least 20 years!

 Aquamate’s rainwater collection tanks can be fitted with our innovative “Rainsaver” gutter system, utilizing the tank’s roof to increase the catchment area for optimal collection of rainwater which is then redirected into the tank.
 The domed roof on an Aquamate tank has dozens of channels around the perimeter of the roof that run from one side of the cistern to the other.
 Rainsavers are placed at the end of each channel to collect the water during rainfall events.
 If the tank is full, the water diverts to the overflow as it normally would.